 This game was reviewed as part of the Indie Game Collective Showcase.

 A very casual and relaxing experience overall, Beasts of Maravilla Island takes players on a linear journey through a range of magical environments such as the singing jungle or the glimmering river.
 The main goal is to find and photograph the various flora and fauna in each area.
+A journal, left to the protagonist Marina by her Grandpa provides guidance on what to look for.

 The journal details how many of each species (birds, bugs, plants etc) are available to find and logs the player’s progress.
 It also includes notes from Grandpa about each area’s primary creature, which needs to be photographed doing each of its 4 documented behaviours.
 These photographs sometimes require the player to solve simple puzzles in order to obtain them.
 The puzzles are not challenging but do provide an extra layer of interaction and provide a further sense of purpose for the player.